shivam-31/hashicat-app/README.md

 # hashicat-azure
 Hashicat: A terraform built application for use in Hashicorp workshops.

-Includes the "Meow World" website. 😻
+Includes the exmaple website. 😻

 # hey this is random comment!